Dr. Philip Alperson, Senior Fellow

-Appointment of Dr. Ngô Thanh Nhàn as Visiting Research Scholar at Temple University
+Appointment of Dr. Ngô Thanh Nhàn as Fellow at Temple University

 The Center for Vietnamese Philosophy, Culture and Society is delighted to announce the appointment of

 Dr. Ngô Thanh Nhàn as Visiting Research Scholar, from September 1, 2006.
 Dr Nhàn will be working on projects connected to the digitizing of Nôm documents, in particular the collection of Hán Nôm documents held by the Institute of Social Science Information in Hanoi and village records with the General Library of Thừa Thiên-Huế in 2014.
 Since 2016 he is involving in a graphic representation of Vietnamese folk music.

 Dr. Nhàn is a computational linguist who specializes in computer character encoding.